 A Therapy for Schizophrenia

 In 1923, a special schizophrenic ward was opened for Sullivan at the Sheppard-and-Enoch-Pratt Hospital in Towson, Maryland.
 Publications about his sensational healing successes made Sullivan famous among psychiatrists in the USA.
 Contrary to the prevailing doctrine of biological psychiatry, he believed that schizophrenia has life-historical connections and causes and can therefore be cured with therapy.
 In 1923 he also met Clara Thompson (1893-1958) for the first time.
 At that time she worked as a psychiatrist at the Phipps Clinic of Johns Hopkins University in Baltimore, which was run by Adolf Meyer (1866-1950), who had immigrated from Switzerland.
 In 1930 Sullivan opened a private practice in New York, taught at the Maryland School of Medicine and organized the “New Psychoanalytic Association” in Washington and Baltimore, of which Clara Thompson became the first president.
-In 1933 he underwent a teaching analysis with Clara Thompson, who was herself an analyzer of Sandor Ferenczi.
+In 1933 he underwent a teaching analysis with Clara Thompson, who was herself an analyzer of Hungarian psychoanalyst Sandor Ferenczi, a close associate of Sigmund Freud.

 The Concept of Interpersonal Psychiatry